starius/ScPrime/doc/File Contract Negotiation.md

 which means less verification code, which means less chances of having a bug in the verification code.

-The renter pays for the siafund fee on the host's collateral and contract fee.
+The renter pays for the siaPrimefund fee on the host's collateral and contract fee.
 If a renter opens a file contract and then never uses it, the host does not lose money.
 This does put the renter at risk, as they may open up a file contract and then watch the host leave, but the renter is spreading the risk